ACCESS - Advancing Capacity for Climate and Environment Social Science

 My passion lies in the investigation and application of findings from environmental psychology and social sciences and research into UK policy, especially aiming to address the climate and environmental crises.
 My research is primarily focused on issues associated with risk perceptions and other individual or socio-demographic factors which shape pro-environmental behaviours.

 I have previously undertaken research on COVID-19 risk perceptions, communications and risk management strategies across Europe, evaluated domestic energy advice schemes, and investigated the motivators and barriers to domestic energy saving in England.
+I was also a Knowledge Exchange Fellow with ACCESS, developing materials and evidence to support enhanced knowledge exchange and impact among environmental social scientists.

 Find out more about my work and my publication record here.